-- The ‘other side’ is the informal term used by the claimant to refer to the defendant, and by the defendant to refer to the claimant.
+- ‘Other side’ is the informal term used by the claimant to refer to the defendant, and by the defendant to refer to the claimant.

 - ‘Party’ is the word used for anyone who is a claimant or defendant in the case.
 ‘Parties’ are all the claimants and defendants in a case.

 The question ‘will I have to go to court?’ is often what worries people most when they are considering suing.
 Although we still talk about ‘going to court’ most civil cases don’t get as far as the final hearing (the trial) – which takes place in a court.
-While there is no guarantee about whether you will be able to settle (sort out) your individual case without going to trial, it may be reassuring to know that statistically it is quite unlikely your case will end up with a trial where you have to attend court.
-It is however still generally quite stressful and time-consuming to bring a civil claim!
+Although there is no guarantee that you will be able to settle (sort out) your individual case without going to trial, you may find it reassuring to know that statistically it is quite unlikely your case will end up with a trial where you have to attend court.
+It’s still quite stressful and time-consuming to bring a civil claim!

-There are two common reasons for so few cases ending up in a trial:
+There are two common reasons why so few cases end up in a trial: